 Adding data to a project

-After you create a project, you add data assets to it so that you can work with data.
+After you create a project, the next step is to add data assets to it so that you can work with data.
 All the collaborators in the project are automatically authorized to access the data in the project.

 You can add these types of data assets to projects: